rocket-pool/RPIPs/RPIPs/RPIP-43.md

 - This RPIP assumes the continued use of separate 32 Ether validators.
 Support for [EIP-7251](https://eips.ethereum.org/EIPS/eip-7251) 'Max EB' validators will require additional specification and development.
-- The megapool SHALL track the total capital ownership of the validator(s) between the node operator and the rETH stakers.
+- The megapool SHALL track the total capital ownership of the validator(s) between the node operator and the rETH stakers
 - The megapool MUST keep track of the capital funds present in the contract.
   The megapool MUST assume that any other funds present are rewards.
-- A Node Operator SHALL be able to distribute rewards from all validators in their megapool at once.
+- A node operator SHALL be able to distribute rewards from all validators in their megapool at once
-- Rewards distribution MAY be temporarily blocked while validators are exiting or pending removal.
+- Rewards distribution MAY be temporarily blocked while validators are exiting or pending removal
 - There SHALL be a reward distribution function in the megapool
   - For this section, we define `borrowed_portion` as the megapool's `borrowed_eth / (bonded_eth + borrowed_eth)`
   - When called, `reth_share * borrowed_portion` of rewards SHALL be sent to the rETH contract